hmcts/am-lib/am-lib/docs/importer.md

 If you want to import it you need to make sure you do it in proper order as there is quite a lot of db constraints that provided data need to match.

-#How to import default permissions for roles?
-(DefaultRoleSetupImportService)

-##When you start with empty database
+## When you start with empty database

 Please see documentation about db on confluence first.
-You can find out how to delete data from db using
+If you want to delete existing data from database please see "How to delete permissions" section below.

 1. Add service first